Male killed in Wednesday morning shooting at Genesee and Fox streets

-A person was killed Wednesday morning in a shooting at Genesee and Fox streets, according to a Buffalo police spokesman.
+A 40-year-old man was killed Wednesday morning in a shooting at Genesee and Fox streets, according to a Buffalo police spokesman.

-The victim, identified as male with no age given, was declared dead at the scene, just south of High Street, the spokesman said in an email.
+The victim, whose name was withheld, was declared dead at the scene, just south of High Street, the spokesman said in an email.

 The shooting happened shortly before 5:45 a.m.